Tagguritt/MindTest/README.md

 # MindTest
 A little math test I made.
+Woring on refining the code before upload.